 The plants on this page are young saplings.
 You can also buy larger Cricket Bat Willow trees here.

-Browse all of our other varieties of Willow trees & hedging for sale.
+Browse all of our other varieties of Willow saplings for sale.

 Cricket Bat Willow plants are only delivered bareroot, during winter (Nov-March).

 All of our young trees and shrubs are measured by their height in centimetres above the ground (the roots aren't measured).